 Why Do We Need To Label Ourselves?

-It’s like when people tell me to narrow down the niche of my blog from just strictly travel, to couples travel or female travel.
-Why would I want to limit myself?
+It’s like when people tell us to narrow down the niche of our blog to just couples travel or only dog friendly travel.
+Why would we want to limit ourselves?

 I feel the same way about travel.

-Why would I want to limit the way I travel or even where I go?
+Why would we want to limit the way we travel or even where we go?

-I cannot for the life of me think what I would have to gain from this.
+I cannot for the life of me think what we would have to gain from this.
 And what would you gain?
-You would be treated (or is it mistreated?) to a series of blog posts I don’t really care about, you don’t really care about and those that lack any kind of originality or passion behind them.
+You would be treated (or is it mistreated?) to a series of blog posts we don’t really care about, you don’t really care about and those that lack any kind of originality or passion behind them.

-And yet… leave me to travel the way I damn well want to, and leave me to write about what the heck I damn well feel like and you may actually be lucky enough not to fall asleep whilst hearing about my travel stories and experiences.
+And yet… leave us to travel the way we damn well want to, and leave us to write about what the heck we damn well feel like and you may actually be lucky enough not to fall asleep whilst hearing about our travel stories and experiences.

 Just stop with the labels.
 Stop telling everyone else how to travel.
 And just be, okay?

-Okay, so I’m going to ask you what your thoughts on this whole debate are?
+Okay, so I’m going to ask you what your thoughts on the traveller vs tourist debate are?
 Do you have a side you’re on?
 Or are you on the fence like me?
 Let me know in the comments…

-And why not pin ‘Traveller vs Tourist: Why Must We Choose’ so you can read it later?
+And why not pin ‘Traveller vs Tourist Debate: Why Must We Choose’ so you can read it later?